DeadPool-4422/a7y18lte-Resources/README.md

 This repository includes TWRP and PBRP recovery resources that are compatible with the latest firmware of your device and prevent the black line issues encountered with earlier versions.

 You can download the recoveries from [this link](https://github.com/DeadPool-4422/Action-TWRP-Builder/releases).

+These recoveries were built from the source tree available at this [repository](https://github.com/AKSharma87/TWRP_device_samsung_a7y18lte).

 Always back up your data before conducting any recovery operations.